rezwansaki/Animated-Responsive-Header-by-Tailwind-v2/README.md

 # Animated Responsive Header - Tailwind CSS v2
 Animated Responsive Header is a HTML template with a toggle button like bootstrap.
 I am using jquery for animation.

+## Problem:
+    1. 'toggle' method of jQuery doesn't work properly.
+I remove jquery and stop the animation.
+I will try to solve this later.

 ![Responsive Header](https://github.com/rezwansaki/Animated-Responsive-Header-by-Tailwind-v2/blob/main/screenshot.jpg)

 ## How to use: